mengzaiqiao/mengzaiqiao.github.io/content/publication/chen2022multi/index.md

 ---
-title: 'Item diversified recommendation based on influence diffusion'
+title: 'Multi-Relational Graph Representation Learning with Bayesian Gaussian Process Network'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Huimin Huang
+  - Guanzheng Chen
-  - Hong Shen
+  - Jinyuan Fang
   - Zaiqiao Meng
+  - Qiang Zhang
+  - Shangsong Liang

 # Author notes (optional)
 author_notes:
-  - 'Corresponding author'
-  - 'Corresponding author'
   - ''
   - ''
+  - ''
+  - ''
+  - 'Corresponding author'

-date: '2019-05-22T00:00:00Z'
+date: '2022-06-28T00:00:00Z'
 doi: ''

 # Schedule page publish date (NOT publication's date).
-publishDate: '2019-05-22T00:00:00Z'
+publishDate: '2022-06-28T00:00:00Z'

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ['2']
+publication_types: ['1']

 # Publication name and optional abbreviated publication name.
-publication: Information Processing & Management
-publication_short: Information Processing & Management

-abstract: Recently, the high popularity of social networks accelerates the development of item recommendation.
-Integrating the influence diffusion of social networks in recommendation systems is a challenging task since topic distribution over users and items is latent and user topic interest may change over time.
-In this paper, we propose a dynamic generative model for item recommendation which captures the potential influence logs based on the community-level topic influence diffusion to infer the latent topic distribution over users and items.
-Our model enables tracking the time-varying distributions of topic interest and topic popularity over communities in social networks.
-A collapsed Gibbs sampling algorithm is proposed to train the model, and an improved diversification algorithm is proposed to obtain item diversified recommendation list.
-Extensive experiments are conducted to evaluate the effectiveness and efficiency of our method.
-The results validate our approach and show the superiority of our method compared with state-of-the-art diversified recommendation methods.
+publication: Proceedings of the AAAI Conference on Artificial Intelligence
+publication_short: AAAI2022

+abstract: Learning effective representations of entities and relations for knowledge graphs (KGs) is critical to the success of many multi-relational learning tasks.
+Existing methods based on graph neural networks learn a deterministic embedding function, which lacks sufficient flexibility to explore better choices when dealing with the imperfect and noisy KGs such as the scarce labeled nodes and noisy graph structure.
+To this end, we propose a novel multi-relational graph Gaussian Process network (GGPN), which aims to improve the flexibility of deterministic methods by simultaneously learning a family of embedding functions, ie, a stochastic embedding function.
+Specifically, a Bayesian Gaussian Process (GP) is proposed to model the distribution of this stochastic function and the resulting representations are obtained by aggregating stochastic function values, ie, messages, from neighboring entities.
+The two problems incurred when leveraging GP in GGPN are the proper choice of kernel function and the cubic computational complexity.
+To address the first problem, we further propose a novel kernel function that can explicitly take the diverse relations between each pair of entities into account and be adaptively learned in a data-driven way.
+We address the second problem by reformulating GP as a Bayesian linear model, resulting in a linear computational complexity.
+With these two solutions, our GGPN can be efficiently trained in an end-to-end manner.
+We evaluate our GGPN in link prediction and entity classification tasks, and the experimental results demonstrate the superiority of our method.
+Our code is available at https://github.com/sysu-gzchen/GGPN.

 # Summary.
 An optional shortened abstract.